ShepardRodgers/ShepardRodgers.github.io/_organizations/B-TuftsCubeSat.md

 collection: organizations
 ---

 Tufts CubeSat is a student-led team dedicated to building a [1U CubeSat](https://en.wikipedia.org/wiki/CubeSat#:~:text=Standard%20CubeSats%20are,launched%20to%20date.) (a small cube-shaped satellite) with a Machine Learning payload that will be responsible detecting and identifying space debris as it orbits Earth.
-My current role on the team is **computational co-lead**.
+My current role on the team is **Computational Co-Lead**.

 <details>